openlilylib/stylesheets/documentation/stylesheets.md

   to affect.
 There is some validation performed depending on `style-type`.

-Note that while most of these are extracted from `span-annotation` just for convenience it is of course possible to access arbitrary (custom) attributes through \option{(assq-ref span-annotation '<attr-name>)}.
+Note that while most of these are extracted from `span-annotation` just for convenience it is also possible to access arbitrary (custom) attributes through
+\option{(assq-ref span-annotation '<attr-name>)}.

 ### Basic Styling Function / Handling Style Types

-The music function is passed a music expression, but as we have seen \cmd{tagSpan}
+The music function is passed a music expression, but as we have seen
-can be applied in various ways -- requiring different approaches to applying the styling.
+\cmd{tagSpan} can be applied in various ways -- requiring different approaches to applying the styling.
 If you know the span is only going to be applied in one way (e.g. acting upon sequential music) you can ignore the difference, but general-purpose functions must discern and act accordingly.
 This can cleanly be inspected with the implementation of `style-default` in the span module file:

 ```lilypond
 #(define style-default